 Hearings are held:

-Proceedings before the Commission are usually in public.
+Proceedings before the Commission on industrial matters are usually in public.

 Accommodation provision is made for the public and the media.